Selecting a language will automatically trigger the translation of the page content.

-Verified 01 January 2023 - Directorate of Legal and Administrative Information (Prime Minister), Ministry of Finance
+Verified 01 January 2023 - Legal and Administrative Information Directorate (Prime Minister), Ministry of Finance

-The business tax (IS) is levied on profits made in an annual year by companies operating in France.
-The company must file a return and pay the IS on set dates.
-IS can be increased by social contribution.
+Business tax (IS) is levied on profits made in an annual year by companies operating in France.
+The company must file a return and pay the SI on fixed dates.
+SI may be increased by social contribution.

 • Anonymous businesses (SA)

-• Trade unions (except for their activities relating to the study and defence of the rights and interests of their members)
+• Professional unions (except for their activities in studying and defending the rights and interests of their members)

 • EIRL: titleContent

-• Individual Entrepreneur (IS); in this case, he opts for a assimilation to an EURL.
+• Individual entrepreneur (EI); in this case, he opts for a assimilation to an EURL.

 • civil businesses having an industrial or commercial activity